thecloudsolutions/.github/CONTRIBUTING.md

 # 📓 Contributing

 First and foremost, thank you for considering contributing to Cloud Solutions!
-We truly appreciate your interest and effort in making our community better. 🧑‍💻 The future of Open Source relies on you!
+We truly appreciate your interest and effort in making our community better.

-## 🌟 Code of Conduct
+## 📜 Code of Conduct

 Cloud Solutions is dedicated to providing a welcoming, inclusive, and harassment-free environment for all.

-Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the behaviors expected within our community and the actions that will not be tolerated.
+> [!IMPORTANT]
+> All contributors must adhere to the [Code of Conduct](https://github.com/thecloudsolutions/.github/blob/main/CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment.

 ## 🛠️ Before You Start

-### Cloud Solutions Projects

 Every Cloud Solutions project is housed in its own repository on GitHub.
 Before you start contributing, familiarize yourself with the specific project you're interested in.

 Each repository includes a `README.md` file that provides:

 - A project overview.
 - Setup instructions.
 - Details on running tests.

+> [!NOTE]
-Feel free to explore and understand the project's structure before diving in.
+> Feel free to explore and understand the project's structure before diving in.

 ## 🚀 How To Contribute

-### Reporting Bugs
+### Reporting bugs

 Help us improve by reporting bugs.
 Here's how: